University-Level Visits

 • Installation of equipment will require a consultation and plan for installation, upkeep, and removal.
 Larger installations will require CEQA approval.

-With over forty projects and dozens of classes running each year, coordination is essential to assure that researchers’ needs are met and conflicts with housing, equipment, vehicles and research sites are avoided.
+With over sixty five projects and dozens of classes running each year, coordination is essential to assure that researchers’ needs are met and conflicts with housing, equipment, vehicles and research sites are avoided.
 Your adherence to the online reservation process provides this essential research coordination.

 Research